Miss Martian: Fictional character biography

-Later, however, Megan begins showing signs of being unable to subdue her evil self, such as appearing before the team having chalk-white skin as opposed to her usually preferred green skin.
-She seems as surprised at this as the rest of the team, and later finally comes to the conclusion to leave the Titans for an unknown period of time.
-Before leaving, however, she says goodbye to the Titans and admits to Eddie that she will miss him the most, to which he questions if she is comparing him to the Scarecrow from The Wizard of Oz.

-Teen Titans writer Sean McKeever has stated that Megan's departure from the Titans is part of a longer story he was working on and that she will return to the team at a later time.
+Later, however, Megan begins showing signs of being unable to subdue her evil self, such as appearing before the team having white skin as opposed to her usually preferred green skin.
+She seems as surprised at this as the rest of the team; out of an abundance of concern, she leaves the Titans for an extended period of time.
+Teen Titans writer Sean McKeever has stated that Megan's departure from the Titans was part of a longer story he was working on and that she would return to the team at a later time.